Hospital tells family brain-dead Georgia woman must carry fetus to birth because of abortion ban

 Newkirk said doctors told the family that the fetus has fluid on the brain and that they're concerned about his health.

-Monica Simpson, executive director of SisterSong, which is the lead plaintiff in a lawsuit challenging Georgia's strict abortion law, said the situation is problematic.
+Monica Simpson, executive director of SisterSong, the lead plaintiff in a lawsuit challenging Georgia's abortion law, said the situation is problematic.

 "Her family deserved the right to have decision-making power about her medical decisions,” Simpson said in a statement.
 “Instead, they have endured over 90 days of retraumatization, expensive medical costs, and the cruelty of being unable to resolve and move toward healing.”